What are the symptoms of a human bite?

 If you punch someone in the mouth and get a cut on your knuckles, that's considered a human bite (a "fight bite")

-"Fight bites" to your fist usually leave a small, straight cut over a knuckle—if a finger tendon (tissue connecting the muscle and bone) is cut, you may have a hard time moving that finger
+"Fight bites" on the fist of a person who punches another person in the mouth usually leave a small, straight cut over a knuckle—if a finger tendon (tissue connecting the muscle and bone) is cut, you may have a hard time moving that finger

 Human bites usually cause only bruises and shallow cuts.
 However, if someone bites a small part, such as your ear, nose, finger, or penis, they can bite it off.